-The medieval town in Central Ukraine that’s missing only one thing – tourists…
+The off-the-beaten-path medieval town in Central Ukraine that’s only missing one thing – tourists…

 I don’t believe in sticking up a load of photos, accompanied by the minimum of text and telling the reader that they must go to such and such a place simply because it’s awesome and I’m telling you so.
 Sure, pictures are a great selling point for any destination but you need justification for such a statement, backed up by facts, some narrative and a few practicalities.

 BUT, in this instance, I reckon I could write This is Kamyanets-Podilsky, it’s in Ukraine, it’s an incredible place, you should go visit and then let the photographs do the rest of the work!

 View of the fortress from Turkish Bridge

 It’s not that I’m saying our photos are incredible, although I do think they are one of our better sets, it’s more the subject matter that is incredible in this instance.
 Kamyanets-Podilsky is a stunningly, beautiful medieval town and I think even a 5-year could not fail to do it justice if you stuck a camera in their hand.

 I think Lonely Planet describes the town perfectly with their opening couple of sentences in their Ukrainian guide;

 Kamyanets-Podilsky is the sort of place that has writers lunging for their thesauruses in search of superlatives.
 Even words like ‘dramatic’, ‘stunning’ and ‘breathtaking’ just will not do.

 Excerpt From: Lonely Planet.
 “Ukraine Travel Guide.” iBooks.